 For futures and options, the volume depends upon how many times the contracts have been exchanged.
 It is clear that volume like any other number can be used as statistics to predict or determine a company’s value, its perceived trend of growth or downfall over time.
 The volume of stocks in any company shows us how interested the investors are in a particular company.
 Let’s look at volume trading among some other questions regarding the volume of stocks:

 What does high volume mean in stocks?

 The total number of stocks being traded in a trading day or any other specified period of time is its volume.
-When a stock’s volume is high, it indicates that the stock is being traded regularly between investors.
+According to previous technical analysis, when a stock’s volume is high, it indicates that the stock is being traded regularly between investors.